Seirdy/seirdy.one/content/posts/website-best-practices.md

 tend to look worse on low-res monitors.
 Not every screen's DPI has three digits.

 To ship custom fonts is to assert that branding is more important than user choice.
-Beyond basic layout and optionally supporting dark mode, authors should not dictate the presentation of their websites; that is the job of the user agent.
+That might very well be a reasonable thing to do; branding isn't evil!
+It isn't *usually* the case for textual websites, though.
+Beyond basic layout and optionally supporting dark mode, authors generally shouldn't dictate the presentation of their websites; that is the job of the user agent.
 Most websites are not important enough to look completely different from the rest of the user's system.

 A personal example: I set my preferred fonts in my computer's fontconfig settings.
 Now every website that uses `sans-serif` will have my preferred font.
 Sites with